 Commercial Support is financial, or in-kind, contributions given by a commercial interest that is used to pay all or part of the costs of a CME activity.
+Adopted by Board, June 2013

 Can the commercial support be spent directly by the commercial supporter on costs related to the CME activity?